 A Bill to require schools to maintain a record of pupils with caring responsibilities; to make provision about support in schools for pupils with caring responsibilities, including requiring schools to designate a member of staff as having responsibility for supporting young carers; to require schools to provide specified academic and other support to pupils with caring responsibilities, including support in relation to public examinations and provision of counselling; to make provision about support for future employment for pupils with caring responsibilities, including through mentoring and a programme of skills development; and for connected purposes.

-The bill is currently at its second reading in the House of Commons.
-If it progresses, it would move to committee stage for detailed consideration.
+The bill is currently at the second reading in the House of Commons.
+It had its first reading in October 2025; if it passes the second reading, it would move to the committee stage for detailed scrutiny.

 Generated 21 February 2026